stevenshave/PuLSE/PuLSE-SimulateDataset/README.md

-# PuLSE-BuildFakeDataset v1.3
+# PuLSE-SimulateDataset v1.3

 ### Testing PuLSE on large datasets

 ---
-Testing of the PuLSE program on a range of simulated datasets is facilitated with the PuLSE-BuildFakeDataset program.
+Testing of the PuLSE program on a range of simulated datasets is facilitated with the PuLSE-SimulateDataset program.

 Taking as input a base frequency definition string, the program builds sequences based on given occurance probabilities.
 For example, a standard DNA base residue can be given a 25% chance of being a A, a 25% chance of being a T, a 25% chance of being a C, and a 25% chance of being a A.  This is encoded as the string